 Downhill to Nice

-We first ran this trip in 1984 and it was nearly a month long.
-Today’s version is considerably shorter but equally impressive as you ride from Lake Geneva into the French Alps within sight of incredible Mont Blanc and the breathtaking panoramas of the Savoie region, over the Alpes de Haute Provence and Alpes Maritimes with a final descent to Nice and the palm strewn Cote d’Azur.
-From historic high alpine passes made famous by the Tour de France to deserted backroads of Provence, this epic alpine route to the Mediterranean is incredible and challenging as you conquer 16 cols.
+We first ran this trip in 1984 and it became the epic journey in our repertoire of trips.
+This is an impressive route to the Mediterranean as you cycle from near Lake Geneva into the French Alps within sight of incredible Mont Blanc and the breathtaking panoramas of the Haute Savoie region, over the Alpes de Haute Provence and deserted backroads of Provences’ Alpes Maritimes with a final descent to Nice and the palm strewn Cote d’Azur.
+Conquer historic high alpine passes made famous by the Tour de France like Col de Galibier, Col d’Iseran, Alpe d’Huez and more.

 Day 1: Welcome to Geneva

-CycleVentures’ guides will meet you at the Geneva airport and transfer you to our hotel in nearby Bonneville, France.
+Cycleventures’ guides will meet you at the Geneva airport and transfer you to our hotel in nearby Bonneville, France.
 Overnight: Mont Blanc Hotel

-Today's spectacular route takes us from the shore of Lake Geneva into France’s Haute Savoie region into the verdant foothills of the French Alps.
-Three cols are on our agenda today including the formidable Colombiere.
-Our destination is the ski resort of Megeve.
-Key climbs: Col de la Colombiere (1613m), Col de Cou (1117m), Col des Aravis (1486m).
+Our opening route takes us into France’s Haute Savoie region into the verdant foothills of the French Alps.
+Two cols are on our agenda today including the formidable Col de la Colombiere and Col des Aravis.
+Key climbs: Col de la Colombiere (1613m), Col des Aravis (1486m).
 Elevation: +1958m / -1521.
 Overnight: Hotel Le Panoramic

 Keep an eye out over your left shoulder as today’s route skirts Europe’s highest peak, the impressive Mont Blanc.
 Another great day in the saddle as we tackle two formidable passes.
 Our destination is the world-renowned ski village of Val d'Isère.
 Key climbs: Col des Saisie (1650m), Cormet de Roselend (1967m).
 Elevation: +3553m / -2623.
 Overnight: Hotel Bellier

-Today’s ride is defined by deserted roads in a rugged and semi-arid landscape with the Col d’Allos to keep you on your toes.
-Bed down in little Castellane in the heart of Provence.
+Today’s remote ride is defined by deserted roads in a rugged and semi-arid landscape with the Col d’Allos to keep you on your toes.
+Bed down in the heart of Haute Provence.
 Key climbs: Col d’Allos (2247m).
 Elevation: +2104m / -2594m.
 Overnight: Hotel du Levant

 Our final ride is downhill to Nice - after some gentle climbs its nearly 60 km of descending.
 Soon you’ll smell the salty air of the Mediterranean and start seeing palm trees.
-Key climbs: Col de Bleine (1439m), Col de Vence (963m).
+Key climbs: Col St.Martin (1500m), Col de Vence (963m).
 Elevation: +1386m / -2373m.
 Overnight: Hotel de la Fontaine

 Day 9: Au revoir!